sftcd/openssl/esnistuff/README.md

 Most recent first...

+- When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get the session tickets - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive but I guess there's a reason).
+That seems true both against CF and against my own server on localhost.
+TODO: check it out.

+- Fixed up client handling of ``SSL_SESSION`` to make use of the encservername field (via new get0/set1 APIs), and making some use of those in ``s_client``.

 - Android NDK build (with thanks to Michael Pöhn): Changed various loop counters to not assume C99 (android, sheesh!).
 Got build working with android NDK.
 Added ``esnistuff/Makefile.ndk`` hacked together to build the ``esni`` and